apache/flink/docs/dev/table/functions.md

 </div>
 </div>

-The column operations can be used in all places where column fields are expected, such as `select, groupBy, orderBy, UDX etc.` e.g.:
+The column functions can be used in all places where column fields are expected, such as `select, groupBy, orderBy, UDFs etc.` e.g.:

 <div class="codetabs" markdown="1">